 Split shipments

-A customer order comes in through the website, and all the products that you need to fulfil the order is only at arm’s length away.
-You can pick, pack, label and send it on its way.
+Let’s talk about shipping-related dreams and fantasies for a moment.
+A customer order comes in through the website, and all the products you need to fulfil the order are only an arm’s length away.
+You can pick, pack, label and send them on their way.

 Getting clever with date and time expressions

-That’s the way software understands it.
-Of course, clever carrier management software will take the UTC time in the back end and show the user the local time in the front end.
+This is the way software understands it.
+Of course, clever carrier management software will take the UTC time in the back-end and show the user the local time in the front-end.
 And this becomes really important when shipping internationally, or when sending parcel traffic through different time zones.
 But one thing we all have in common is that there are 24 hours in a day, right?

 Well, yes.
-We all have the same 24 hours in each day cycle – but what if that is actually an outdated way of thinking about the shipping operation?
-Paul says that many retailers are starting to think so…
+We all have the same 24 hours in each day cycle, but what if this is an outdated way of thinking about the shipping operation?
+Paul says that many retailers are starting to think so …

 Consumer-driven demand for carriers